 I crashed yesterday at the junction to Catthorpe.
 I was coming from the A14, and someone pulled out from the road coming from Catthorpe to go towards the M1 or A14.
 Even though it is solely the other guy's fault, I think a roundabout at that junction would have reduced my speed and helped me avoid the write off and insurance trouble I now have to deal with.

-An anonymous contributor wins the prize for most unusual diversion route:
+Anonymous wins the prize for most unusual diversion route: